drduh/macOS-Security-and-Privacy-Guide/README.md

 [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/), [Google Chrome](https://www.google.com/chrome/), [Safari](https://www.apple.com/safari/), and [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en) are all recommended browsers for their own unique and individual purposes.

-#### Firefox
+## Firefox

 [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) is a popular open source browser.
 Firefox recently replaced major parts of its infrastructure and code base under projects [Quantum](https://wiki.mozilla.org/Quantum) and [Photon](https://wiki.mozilla.org/Firefox/Photon/Updates).
 Part of the Quantum project is to replace C++ code with [Rust](https://www.rust-lang.org/en-US/).
 Rust is a systems programming language with a focus on security and thread safety.
 It is expected that Rust adoption will greatly improve the overall security posture of Firefox.

 Firefox offers a similar security model to Chrome: it has a [bug bounty program](https://www.mozilla.org/en-US/security/bug-bounty/), although it is not a lucrative.
 Firefox follows a six-week release cycle similar to Chrome.
-See discussion in issues [#2](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/2) and [#90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) for more information about certain differences in Firefox and Chrome.
+See discussion in [issue 2](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/2) and [issue 90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) for more information about certain differences in Firefox and Chrome.

 Firefox supports user-supplied configuration files.
 See See [drduh/config/firefox.user.js](https://github.com/drduh/config/blob/master/firefox.user.js) and [arkenfox/user.js](https://github.com/arkenfox/user.js) for recommended preferences and hardening measures.
 Also see [NoScript](https://noscript.net/), an extension which allows selective script blocking.